algcomparison: Comparing the Performance of Graphical Structure Learning Algorithms with TETRAD: Introduction

-Since \proglang{Java} is object-oriented, we can take advantage of clean object-orientation to design this tool, which is a considerable advantage.
-A performance evaluation tool should have available a wide range of algorithms for easy comparison, and we would also like to be able to add new algorithms easily.
-Combinations of algorithms are often treated in practice as novel algorithms; we allow them to be treated as such.
-The tool ought to have some standard styles of simulation readily available while being able to add new simulation styles easily.
-One should be able to handle continuous variables or discrete variables, or mixtures of the two (for algorithms that can analyze mixed variable sets).
-Parameters ought to have defaults, but if the user wishes to change the default settings of the parameters or add parameters for novel algorithms that are not among the current set, the user should to be able to do this.
-A variety of performance statistics ought to be available to the user.
-It should be relatively straightforward with some obvious programming to add new performance statistics.
-There is no point in antagonizing users if they do not wish to use the statistics chosen by default; it should be easy to change the performance statistics included in the output.
-It should be possible to create different styles of true graphs for the simulation models, and it must be easy to add new styles.
-Finally, in deference to the user's needs, it should be possible for the user to decide which combination of statistics to employ to pick the best algorithm or algorithms.
+In TETRAD, \pkg{algcomparison} has available a wide range of algorithms and the flexbility to add new algorithms easily.
+Combinations of existing algorithms are often treated in practice as novel algorithms; we allow them to be treated as such. \pkg{algcomparison} has some standard styles of simulation readily available and the user is able to add new simulation styles.
+The tool enables a user to use ``default'' parameters and to change the default settings of the parameters easily. \pkg{algcomparison} has a range of built-in standard performance statistics for quantifying the accuracy of a learned structure, and with some straightforward programming the user may add new performance statistics.
+Finally, in deference to the user's needs, \pkg{algcomparison} enables the user to decide which combination of performance statistics to employ to determine the best algorithm or algorithms.
 This is because different users with different scientific backgrounds may very well have different views as to what is important in an estimated causal model.
+We take the view that these differences should be handled using a modular architecture.
+Algorithms, simulations, parameters, performance statistics, independence tests, and scores can be independently input into a central comparison class to execute experiments as the user wishes.